intuition-dev/INTUITION2/PERSPECTIVES/slides/3_conclusion/aMORE.md

 For comparison LAMP, the technology WordPress was built on.
 Every 10 years or so tech gets 10 times better *FORCING* everyone to upgrade.
 Assembly was 10 times better than machine language.
 C is 10 times better than Assembly.
 We believe that we found the answer on how to have a more productive software development team.

 So far, somehow, SSR LAMP has dominated web deployments, with WP having some 30% of WWW - time to start displacing that.
-But there are staticlly generated CMS approaches trying to get at them.
+But there are statically generated CMS approaches trying to get at them.

 The extra power of nbake can be used to 'tell the story better', by being more interactive in your UX.
 Experience shows that better UX translates to more user engaged and higher user retention.